MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/reclassify-st-lease-liability.md

 ms.dyn365.ops.version: 10.0.14
 ---

-# Reclassify short-term portion of lease liability
+# Reclassify the short-term portion of lease liability

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

-This topic describes the process for creating a monthly journal entry to reclassify a portion of the lease liability as short term.
-When the schedule that's selected in the batch process is **Short-term lease liability reclass**, a journal entry will be created.
-This entry is used to post current portion of the lease liability on the last day of the month.
-As the same time, reversal entry will be posted as of the first day of the next month.
+This topic explains how to create a monthly journal entry to reclassify a portion of the lease liability as short-term.
+When the schedule that is selected in the batch process is **Short-term lease liability reclass**, a journal entry is created.
+This entry is used to post the current portion of the lease liability on the last day of the month.
+At the same time, a reversal entry is posted as of the first day of the next month.

-The short-term portion of the lease liability is displayed on the liability amortization schedule.
-When the journal entry is posted, the **Liability reclass journal created** column will become enabled and the journal ID will also populate on the schedule.
+The short-term portion of the lease liability is shown on the liability amortization schedule.
+When the journal entry is posted, the **Liability reclass journal created** column becomes available, and the journal ID is also filled in on the schedule.

-1. To create and post the short-term liability reclassification journal entry, open the Batch journal creation page (**Asset leasing > Periodic > Batch journal creation**).
+To create and post the short-term liability reclassification journal entry, follow these steps.

+1. Go to **Asset leasing \> Periodic \> Batch journal creation**.
-2. In the **Select schedule** dropdown, select **Short-term lease liability reclass**.
+2. In the **Batch journal creation** dialog box, in the **Select schedule** field, select **Short-term lease liability reclass**.
-3. In the **Lease group** dropdown, select a lease group or in the **Book ID dropdown**, select the **Book ID**.
+3. In the **Lease group** field, select a lease group.
+Alternatively, in the **Book ID** field, select the book ID.
-4. Enable the **Post parameter**, otherwise choose to disable for the entry to be created but not posted.
+4. Turn on the **Post** parameter.
+Alternatively, if the entry should be created but not posted, leave this parameter turned off.
-5. Enable **Preview before posting** to view the entry before posting.
+5. Turn on the **Preview before posting** parameter to view the entry before it's posted.
-6. Click **OK**.
+6. Select **OK**.